Cyclenerd/ethereum_nvidia_miner/README.md

 Just try to explain in the pull comment the ''why'' I should merge it (if it's not obvious).
 Please do not try to summarize several big changes (new features) in one pull.

+And a few more things:

+* Variables must be uppercase and must begin with `MY_`.
+* Functions must be lower case and must begin with `my_`.
-Check your shell scripts with [ShellCheck](https://www.shellcheck.net/) before submitting.
+* Check your shell scripts with [ShellCheck](https://www.shellcheck.net/) before submitting.

-Please use four spaces to indent.
+* Please use four spaces to indent.

 ## Known Issues